 Hobbies: Grabbing a coffee with her greyhound Susan, spending time with friends

 School: Newcastle Grammar

 Melanoma: First diagnosed age 18

-Holly lives at Nelson Bay and went to Newcastle Grammar.
-Her girlfriends loved to spend weekends at the beach sunbaking … so Holly went too.
-She didn’t want to be left out.
-She didn’t wear sunscreen because…noone else did!
+Holly grew up in Nelson Bay and went to Newcastle Grammar School.
+She and her girlfriends loved to spend weekends and holidays at the beach sunbaking.
+Even though she had fair skin and burnt easily, Holly didn’t wear sunscreen because no one else did… They were trying to tan after all!
 Holly’s GP spotted a suspect mole on her shoulder and removed it when she was just 18.
 Tests revealed it was melanoma.
-She didn’t know what melanoma was.
-She had a second surgery to remove a larger piece of tissue around the area where the mole was to hopefully remove all traces of the cancerous cells.
-Luckily the melanoma was not too deep – less than 1mm but she still required layers of internal stitches and 10 external stiches.
-She has since had 2 more suspect moles removed.
-They were benign (not cancerous).
-Holly gets nervous before every one of her 6 monthly check-ups.
+Holly didn’t realise the seriousness of a melanoma when she was first told.
+She had a second surgery to remove a larger piece of tissue around the area where the mole was to remove all traces of the cancerous cells.
+She has since had more suspect moles removed, which were benign.
+Holly still gets nervous before every one of her 6 monthly check-ups

 Occupation: Retail Management